TLucking/RAS-University/docs/vision-for-robotics.md

   <summary>Conceptual questions</summary>

   **Question 1** (True/False):
-  True or False: The transformation from world coordinates to camera coordinates involves both a rotation and a translation.
+  The transformation from world coordinates to camera coordinates involves both a rotation and a translation.

 </details>